An inside look at the work being done in our nation's capital!

 Reflections on the meetings, briefings, and excursions in Washington, D.C.

-The estimated program fee covers tuition for four credit hours, round-trip airfare between Chicago and Washington D.C., lodging in Wheaton and in Arlington, VA, most weekday meals when on-campus and all weekday meals in Washington D.C., ground transportation in Washington D.C.
+The estimated program fee covers tuition for four credit hours, round-trip airfare between Chicago and Washington D.C., lodging in Wheaton and in Washington D.C. area, all weekday meals, ground transportation in Washington D.C.
 Students are responsible for the cost of any books, weekend meals (Saturday and Sunday) for the duration of the program, and all personal expenses.

-If you would like further information or have specific questions about Wheaton in Washington, contact Dr. Amy Black, Professor of Political Science, at 630.752.5980 or MSC 217.
+If you would like further information or have specific questions about Wheaton in Washington, contact Dr. Kristin Garrett, Assistant Professor of Political Science, at 630.752.5876.

 How to Apply